45+ Years of Overhead Crane Experience

-In the early 90's, I lead the effort to become one of the first cranes builders in the US to attain ISO9001 certification, which lead directly to Dearborn Crane and Engineering winning the Indiana Governor's Quest For Excellence Award and the Indiana University Kelly School of Business Growth 100 two consecutive years.
+In the early 90's, I lead the effort to become one of the first cranes builders in the US to attain ISO9001 certification, which lead directly to Dearborn Crane and Engineering winning the Indiana Governor's Quest For Excellence Award and the Indiana University Kelly School of Business Growth 100 Award, two consecutive years.

-I've been fortunate to have had a job, that is owning Dearborn Crane and Engineering, that has always been a challenge and provided for a fascinating occupation.
+I've been fortunate to have had a job, owning Dearborn Crane and Engineering, that has always been a challenge and provided for a fascinating occupation.
 As a result, for much of my life, the management of Dearborn Crane was to a great extent, my number one hobby.

-Apple Macintosh Computers
+Apple McIntosh Computers

-Closely related to my computer fetish is my interest in digital photography.
+Closely related to my computer hobby is my interest in digital photography.
 Having spent a life in business and engineering, photography allows me to escape to the severely atrophied right side of the my brain, or is it the left side?
 There are those that would probably say both sides are severely atrophied, but I still find photography endlessly challenging and it requires a side of me that I normally don't call upon.

 Woodworking and in particular furniture building is also a good balance to a lifetime in steel fabricating.
 Where forming steel takes 3000+ degrees of a welding rod and a very big hammer, furniture building takes sand paper and calipers.
 Since the move to Arizona, I no longer have the space, but I still enjoy every excuse to work with wood, including the bookcases and desk in the above video.